StevenMayher/432-2022/classes/class25/README.md

 ## Quiz 2

 All of the information we'll provide will appear at the [Quiz 2 page](https://github.com/THOMASELOVE/432-2022/tree/main/quiz/quiz2) by 5 PM Thursday 2022-04-14.
+Some is available now, and we'll take a look at it.
 We remind you that Quiz 2 is due at 9 AM (9 in the **morning**) on Tuesday 2022-04-19.

 ## Some Reminders about Project B, and the end of the semester